-Valuation Significant Quantitative Relationship between inputs and techniques unobservable inputs information fair value Financial assets: Non-derivatives Financial assets measured at FVTPL- equity instrument Note Not applicable Not applicable Not applicable Financial assets measured at FVTPL- equity instrument Market approach Discount for lack of liquidity 23%-29% The higher the discount for lack of liquidity is, probably the lower the fair value of assets is.
-Financial assets measured at FVTPL- equity instrument Discounted Cash Flow Discount for lack of liquidity 29% The higher the discount for lack of liquidity is, probably the lower the fair value of assets is.
-WACC 7.10% The higher the WACC is, probably the lower the fair value of assets is.
-Growth Rate 2.20% The higher the growth rate is, probably the higher the fair value of assets is.
-Financial assets measured at FVOCI- equity instrument Note Not applicable Not applicable Not applicable Derivatives Structured notes-options Martingale Pricing Technique History Volatility 26.80%-45.09% Depending on contract terms.
-Financial liabilities: Derivatives Structured notes-options Martingale Pricing Technique History Volatility 0.00%-13.10% Depending on contract terms.
-Equity derivative instruments-short option Martingale Pricing Technique History Volatility 20.66%-60.84% Depending on contract terms.
+Significant

+unobservable Quantitative Relationship between

+12/31/21 Fair value Valuation techniques inputs information inputs and fair value

+Financial assets: ×.

+Non-derivatives

+Financial assets measured \$2,846,210 Purchasing price Not applicable Not applicable Not applicable

+at FVTPL-equity and

+debt instruments

+Market approach Discount for lack 23%-29% The higher the discount for

+of liquidity lack of liquidity is,

+probably the lower the

+fair value of assets is.

+Discounted cash Discount for lack 29% The higher the discount for

+flow of liquidity lack of liquidity is,

+probably the lower the

+WACC 6 820/ fair value of assets is.

+WACC 6.83% The higher the WACC is, probably the lower the

+fair value of asset is.

+Growth rate 2.60% The higher the growth rate

+Growarrate 2.0070 is, probably the higher

+the fair value of asset is.

+Asset method Discount for lack 11% The higher the discount

+of control for lack of control is,

+probably the lower the

+fair value of asset is.

+Financial assets measured 42,138 Option Pricing Discount for lack 26% The higher the discount for

+at FVOCI-equity Model of liquidity lack of liquidity is,

+instrument probably the lower the fair value of assets is.

+History Volatility 37.39% Depending on market

+Thistory Volatility 51.5770 terms.

+Asset method Discount for lack 15% The higher the discount for

+of liquidity lack of liquidity is,

+probably the lower the

+fair value of assets is.

+Financial liabilities:

+Derivatives

+Financial liabilities 3,052,493

+measured at FVTPL ••• ••• ··· 0.000/ 17.10

+Structured notes-options Martingale Pricing History Volatility 0.00%-13.40% Depending on contract

+Emite desired a Technique TLatom M. Lette 26 250/ 27 200/ terms.

+Equity derivative Martingale Pricing History Volatility 36.25%-37.30% Depending on contract

+instruments-short option Technique terms.